 CALGARY, Alberta -- The Anaheim Ducks were not going to be embarrassed again.

-Just two weeks after suffering a lopsided loss at the Scotiabank Saddledome, the Ducks erased a one-goal deficit for Wednesday's 3-2 come-from-behind victory over the Calgary Flames.
+Two weeks after suffering a lopsided loss at the Scotiabank Saddledome, the Ducks erased a one-goal deficit Wednesday and emerged with a 3-2, come-from-behind victory over the Calgary Flames.

-Right wingers Brian McGrattan and Jiri Hudler provided the offence for the Flames (30-36-7).
+Right wingers Brian McGrattan and Jiri Hudler provided the offense for the Flames, who had a 2-1 lead after 40 minutes but couldn't seal the deal.

-The Flames had a handful of solid opportunities to open the scoring, but it was the Ducks that struck first on the power play.
+The Flames (30-36-7) had a handful of solid opportunities to open the scoring, but it was the Ducks who struck first on the power play.

 With Flames defenseman Ladislav Smid seated for an illegal hit to the head on Ducks right winger Tim Jackman, Bonino cruised into Calgary's zone and fired a shot over Ramo's shoulder for the only goal of the first period.